Price monitoring and tracking software

 Auto-mapping that doesn't need a 3-month project.

-The single biggest reason monitoring projects fail isn't the data — it's the matching.
+The single biggest reason competitor price tracking projects fail isn't the data - it's the matching.
 Retailgrid handles SKU-to-competitor mapping automatically using GTINs, product attributes, and a matching engine tuned for retail.
-Manual mapping is the exception, not the rule.
+Manual mapping is the exception, not the rule, and it isn't a paid add-on.

 • GTIN-first matching where barcodes exist